 - In Superman Returns, this happens between two cops before apprehending a heavily armed thug.

-- Heavy Metal.
-As Den and his companion are abut to enter the Queen's quarters, they look at each other, both nod and push the door open.
+- Heavy Metal: As Den and his companion are about to enter the Queen's quarters, they look at each other, both nod and push the door open.

 Live Action TV

 - 1960's Batman: in the episode "The Bookworm Turns", the Dynamic Duo are surrounded by the Bookworm's henchmen.
 Two of the henchmen look at each other, nod, then both take a swing at Batman.